Federal crackdown aims to curb violent crime spike in NYC

 DuCharme, who was sworn into office in July, said a team of senior prosecutors in his office agreed “to take a pause on” other cases to help support the office’s expanded violent crime efforts.

-The characterization of New York as substantially less safe than it used echoes rhetoric President Donald Trump has employed recently on the campaign trail.
+The characterization of New York as substantially less safe than it used to be echoes rhetoric President Donald Trump has employed recently on the campaign trail.

 It has been met with loud denials from many New York City Democrats, who note that overall crime rates in the city have actually dropped slightly during the pandemic, led by substantial reductions in the number of robberies, rapes, grand larcenies and serious assaults.